Frequently Asked Questions

 Q. Am I a good candidate for a kidney transplant?
 If your kidneys are no longer performing properly because of end-stage renal disease or chronic renal insufficiency and you are on dialysis, you are a prime candidate.
 Your primary care physician or nephrologist can assess your condition and advise you on a course of action.
 Back to Top

 Q. What are the advantages of a kidney transplant?
 For many patients with end-stage renal disease, transplantation offers many advantages including freedom from dialysis, diet and fluid restriction.
-Kidney transplant patients enjoy an improved quality of life and are able to perform most, if not all, of the activities they enjoyed before the onset of kidney disease @ work, exercise and recreational activities.
+Kidney transplant patients enjoy an improved quality of life and are able to perform most, if not all, of the activities they enjoyed before the onset of kidney disease at work, exercise and recreational activities.
 Back to Top

 Q. How are potential patients evaluated for a transplant?
 Great care is taken in selecting those individuals who will benefit significantly from a kidney transplant.
 After referrals from their primary care physician or nephrologist, patients undergo outpatient medical evaluations to see if they are healthy enough to have surgery and free from cancer and serious infection.
 Patients are also evaluated to make sure they are able to following instructions and are willing to take medications as prescribed.
 A psychological assessment will be done to determine your understanding of the benefits and risks of the procedure, to predict your capability of being compliant to the medication regimen, and your ability to following the directions of the physicians and nurses to keep the transplanted kidney healthy and functioning.